Flag of São Paulo (state): History

 This flag was hoisted above the governor's palace in São Paulo on November 15th, 1889, to celebrate the first days of the new republic.
-However four days later, on November 19, 1889, under Decree No. 4 of the Provisional Government, Brazil officially adopted a different flag, one designed by Raimundo Teixeira Mendes and with similar colors to the previous imperial one of seven decades.
+However four days later, on 19 November 1889, under Decree No. 4 of the Provisional Government, Brazil officially adopted a different flag, one designed by Raimundo Teixeira Mendes and with similar colors to the previous imperial one of seven decades.

 Ribeiro's design then came over the subsequent decades to be considered the "flag of São Paulo".
 It was used to decorate building facades or as a decorative object but without any official status.
 It became a de facto symbol of the state of São Paulo after the 1932 Revolution in the early years of the Vargas Era in Brazil, during which President Getúlio Vargas had suspended the use of state symbols, including the flag of São Paulo.
-The flag finally achieved official status on November 27, 1946, under Decree-Law 16.349 of the new federal constitution, which gave the states the right to provincial symbols such as flags, colors, seals, coats of arms and logos.
+The flag finally achieved official status on November 27, 1946, under Decree-Law 16.349 of the new federal constitution, which gave the states the right to provincial symbols such as flags, colours, seals, coats of arms and logos.

 However, Ribeiro's flag did not escape criticism.
 Afonso d'Escragnolle Taunay wrote of it in 1931, before the flag had received official recognition: